 Nested if else statements are used to handle complex conditions.
 It will allow you to explore more precise decision-making by handling multiple conditions.

-The basic syntax of the nested if else is different from the if else statement.
-Let’s check the syntax below:
+The basic syntax of the nested if else is:

 if [1st condition]; then